-In appointment of directors, The Nominating Committee comprises 4 independent directors out of the total of 3 Nominating Committees, responsible for the selection and screening.
+In appointment of directors, The Nomination and Remuneration Committee has responsible for the selection and screening.
 Persons who are qualified according to the Company's Articles of Association and who nominate qualified candidates to acquire professional and diverse directors based on the structure, size and composition of the board.
 The proposed number is equal to the number of directors who complete their term.
 And propose opinions to the Board of Directors To seek approval from the directors Then the names of the aforementioned directors will be presented to them.
 The shareholders' meeting shall elect directors according to the following rules.

-The Nominating Committee has considered the nature of the business.
+The Nomination and Remuneration Committee has considered the nature of the business.
 And future plans, the qualifications of the directors are determined.
 They must have knowledge and experience for at least 5 years.
 In addition, the Nominating Committee provides shareholders with opportunities to participate in nominating qualified directors.

-Disclosure of the election of directors through the shareholders' meeting in voting for the election of directors.
-The Company allows shareholders to use ballot papers to elect directors individually by requiring the shareholders to cast all their votes to elect persons nominated as directors one by one.
+Disclosure of the election of directors through the shareholders' meeting in voting for the election of directors The Company allows shareholders to use ballot papers to elect directors individually by requiring the shareholders to cast all their votes to elect persons nominated as directors one by one.